tangbyron/tangbyron.github.io/_posts/2025-11-09-recursive-language-models.md

 Building off of the great post on [Recursive Language Models](https://alexzhang13.github.io/blog/2025/rlm/), I ran a similar experiment, and found that RLM with sub-LM summarization and reflection achieved a 2.5X increase in accuracy (10% -> 25%, using Gemini Flash 2.5) on [BrowseComp Plus](https://arxiv.org/abs/2508.06600), compared to a ReAct baseline using the same search tool (BM25).

 The key insight is that we are able to reduce context rot for the root-LM, by delegating document processing, summarization, and reflection to the sub-LM (depth == 1).
-Instead of the ReAct agent continuously appending documents and growing context at a rapid rate (10 documents per search, truncate to first 512 tokens, 15 iterations = 77K tokens), the sub-LM is able to limit context growth per iteration to ~500 tokens, a 10X reduction that significantly improve its ability to answer the multi-hop research question.
+Instead of the ReAct agent continuously appending documents and growing context at a rapid rate (10 documents per search, truncate to first 512 tokens, 15 iterations = 77K tokens), the sub-LM is able to limit context growth per iteration to ~500 tokens, a 10× reduction that significantly improves its ability to answer the multi-hop research question.
 Interestingly, document evidence recall was around the same for ReAct and RLM (~32%), further demonstrating that the improvement is from reducing context rot, rather than improving retrieval.

 Another key factor of reducing context rot is traversing the search more efficiently.
-I observed a 13% decrease in median number of searches per query from 8.95 in ReAct to 7.75 in RLM.
-From ablations, the sub-LM's reflections on the hypothesis from the root-LM, and ability to offer suggestions on the search query, is a significant step up from a simple tool output that the root-LM would see in ReAct.
+I observed a 13% decrease in average number of searches per query from 8.95 in ReAct to 7.75 in RLM.
+From ablations, the sub‑LM’s reflections on the hypothesis and suggested query refinements were a significant step up from the simple tool outputs the root‑LM sees in ReAct.

-The downside is that the RLM process is roughly 2.6x slower (per query median of 203s vs 79s).
-Parallelization could help this, but its not entirely obvious that this is the silver bullet, since multi-hop research is sequential in nature.
-Future experiments will focus on the combination of RLM and Memory Bank, so the agent is able to traverse through search iterations more efficiently, to reduce overall processing time and context.
+The downside is that the RLM process is roughly 2.6× slower (per‑query average of 203s vs 79s).
+Parallelization could help, but it’s not obviously a silver bullet given the sequential nature of multi‑hop research.
+Future experiments will combine RLM with a Memory Bank to reduce processing time and context.

 ---